ranjef420/Motorrad1150/hilde_assistant_link.md

 contexts before being committed to the Git repository.

 **Rule ("Version Control Rule")**:
-**When creating or modifing a project document, Assistant -**
+**When creating or modifying a project document, Assistant:**
 - MUST use confidence tags: `[VERIFIED]`, `[UNCERTAIN]`, `[UNAVAILABLE]`
 - MUST mark validated documents as **"Pending Git Sync"** if they differ from repo
 - MUST follow these protocols prior to suggesting any other action:
   1. Confirm with Nick that the document revision or update is complete
   2. Mark the document as **"Pending Git Sync"**
   3. Notify Nick that the document is ready to push
   4. Provide step-by-step instructions to safely push to the repo
   5. Confirm synchronization once the Git commit has been verified

 **This redundancy and guardrail system ensures:**
 - Continuous accessibility and version integrity across AI platforms